abhukku/Bagse_cpp/README.md

 Refer to the Examples folder with a case using simulated data for more details and clarity on the utilization of this software.

-Original implementations of BAGSE in R and C located at https://github.com/xqwen/bagse
+Original implementations of BAGSE in R and C located at https://github.com/xqwen/bagse.
+Refer there for more details

 Refer any questions to abhukku@umich.edu